-The Securities and Exchange Board of India, SEBI, is the government agency that monitors and regulates all securities-trading activity in the country's markets.
-The primary market in India, like that in other countries, is the market on which investors and companies trade stocks, options and other public financial instruments.
-In 2000, SEBI issued a set of guidelines for the primary market that covers 17 consumer and investor protection areas, including how new companies become active on the primary market and how they issue and price securities.
-The guidelines also cover how banks can issue capital to new companies, as well as how banks can issue debt instruments as investments.
+The primary market in India, like that in other countries, is the market where investors and companies trade stocks, options and other public financial instruments.
+In 2000 the Securities and Exchange Board of India, or SEBI, issued a set of guidelines for the primary market that covers 17 consumer and investor protection areas, including how new companies become active on the primary market and how they issue and price securities.

 Initial Public Offerings